ashishu007/ashishu007.github.io/blog/_posts/2020-02-18-NLP-Blog-DL-in-NLP.md

 These representations have a drawback that they fail to take context of a word into account.
 For example, the word **_'Scotland'_** will have different meaning in the sentence **_'Scotland is one of the most best places to live on earth'_** than in the sentence **_'Royal Bank of Scotland is one of the top banking firms in the UK'_**.
 The GloVe or word2vec word embeddings will fail to differentiate the two meanings of **_Scotland_** and will assign same vector in both the cases.
 These drawbacks are tackled by a new concept of contextual word embeddings discussed in following discussions.

+**Note**: For a better and deeper understanding please refer to [this lecture of CS224u](http://web.stanford.edu/class/cs224u/materials/cs224u-2020-vsm-handout.pdf).

 ### Language Models
 A language model is a type of system that predicts the probability of possible next words for a given sequence of words as the input.